BCCDC-DSI/Python/README.md

 # 2024-APR-05: Interactive workshop on Git & Python for Reproducible Research

 ## Setup

+### Workshop teaser

+- We will review steps to recreate [a web app based on Streamlit](https://apr5-demo-app1.streamlit.app/)

 ### April 4th - prep session

 - We will assist attendees with installing Anaconda3 and getting accounts for ```Streamlit``` and GitHub.